shapesmusic/Shapes-Basics-Draft/notes.md

 - future talk
   - So you'll start to be able to hear a note in a song and know what it is, but you'll also be able to hear a note in your imagination and know what it is, and how to work with it, to sing it.
   - Once you've got anchor, 2 higher, and 2 lower, when you think about it, that's already 5 of 7 notes of the shape.
 So you're already well on your way to building your internal instrument.
 To translate that to a *real* instrument will be an intellectual step, but you're developing the perception that underlies that.
+- "thinking or feeling": From a conversation with Josh after class 23.2.21
+  - light/heavy as a framework, then mode names, then "dominant"
+  - a superstructure of major/minor corresponding to light/heavy
+  - if you reduce it to maj/min, you lose a whole level of nuanced hearing
+  - *but then it's not necessarily about hearing everything modally: modes are a way in to hearing chromatic tensions to an anchor, that imply contexts. or even just to hearing nuanced tensions in context
+  - the big thing to come out of today was that they wanted the logos, and then could believe they heard differences between the modes. but i set up shapes to try to work with just the feeling. that's a different skill, and it's valuable enough to foreground. it matters
+  - josh asked why i don't just play the few notes we're working with in the tonescape. because we want every opportunity to parse the sound, to spend more time with it.
+And also, to hear the full context matters.